Belgium Travel Info

 Lakes and dams

-Being the highest point in Belgium, the High Fens act like a spongy roof, collection a large amount of water.
-Most of the water gets absorbed by the peat soil, before it gets released again, forming the source of several rivers in the area.
-Most of this water gets collected in 3 huge lakes with a damn to act as a water reservoir that’s responsible for a large part of the drinking water in the Liège Province.
+As the highest point in Belgium, the High Fens act like a spongy roof, collecting a large amount of water.
+Most of the water is absorbed by the peat soil before being released again, forming the source of several rivers in the area.
+The majority of this water is collected in three huge lakes with a dam, which acts as a water reservoir responsible for a large part of the drinking water in the Liège Province.

 High Fens tourist map